Quicksilver (Irish game show)

 In addition, a secret number was designated before the game, shown to the home audience, but not to the studio audience.
 The first contestant of the show, if any, to have the lights stopped exactly on the secret number won a bonus "super prize" regardless of the outcome of the game.

-The contestant could end the game after any correct answer and take the prize he or she had based on that question's prize level and the number of lights remaining.
+The contestant could end the game after any correct answer and take the prize they had based on that question's prize level and the number of lights remaining.
 For instance, a contestant who answered the 50p question with 20 lights remaining could end the game and take £10 (20 lights times 50p).
 The contestant's game also ended either when the contestant correctly answered a question at the highest money level or ran out of lights.
-In addition, if time ran out during a contestant's game, the contestant immediately won whatever prize he or she had at that point.
+In addition, if time ran out during a contestant's game, the contestant immediately won whatever prize they had at that point.
 For instance, a contestant who had a full board of 30 lights when time was called and was answering a 5p-level question would win £1.50.

 At the end of the show, all of the contestants faced one final question on the buzzers against a full board of 30 lights, and the contestant who answered the question correctly won £1 per light remaining.

 The show's catchphrase "Stop The Lights!" is still used by Irish people to indicate mock amazement.